iraf-community/iraf/test/testproc.md

 examples closely.
 It might be advisable to backtrack a few steps and verify things again.
 If the discrepancies are repeatable there could indeed be a problem.
-Please document the discrepancy and feel free to contact us if some advice or help is needed (iraf@noao.edu).
+Please document the discrepancy and feel free to contact us if some advice or help is needed.